 Portrait photography is competitive, but rewarding if you create images that stand out.
 These tips will help you capture memorable shots.

 Portraiture is one of the most competitive of all photography genres.
 These days, creating images that stand out is harder than ever.
+Moreover, it always takes a combination of technical skill and artistic vision to create stunning portrait-style photos.
 With that in mind, here’s a list of tips for portrait photographers to help you gain and maintain an edge.
 These pointers won’t make you an overnight expert.
 They will, however, help you make your subjects look their best and your work look better.

 This is the first order of business in any portrait shoot.
 Mind you, we’re talking about more than physical comfort.
 A successful portrait photographer is a people person.